 Lead-acid batteries contain sulfuric acid.
 Only trained and authorized personnel should handle them.
 When talking about lead-acid batteries, people usually call sulfuric acid "battery acid" or the "electrolyte".
-An electrolyte is general term used to describe a non-metallic substance like sulfuric acid or salts that can conduct electricity when dissolved in water.
+An electrolyte is a general term used to describe a non-metallic substance like sulfuric acid or salts that can conduct electricity when dissolved in water.

 Lead-acid batteries can produce explosive mixtures of hydrogen and oxygen gases when they are being charged.
 Note that in some cases, hydrogen gas has been found to interfere with carbon monoxide detectors.
 Check with your detector manufacturer(s) for more information.

-- Charge batteries only in approved, ventilated battery-charging areas.
+- Charge batteries only in approved, well ventilated battery-charging areas.

 - Install a safety shower and an eyewash station in a battery-charging area.